iGoodie/Departmental-Project/README.md

+# What is Kevin's Inferno?
+Write something here

 # Current Progress
 1. Created the core class according to Processing's looping mechanism, divided loop into 3; update, tickUpdate and render.
 2. Implemented game stage controlled by StageController.